 Ms. Slater has ample experience teaching music at literally every age level.
 She has taught preschool music and movement, Kindergarten through eighth grade general music, home school music classes, high school choral music, and piano at Xavier University, where she served as an adjunct professor of piano and accompanied and coached student and faculty recitals.
 She has taught private piano and voice for over 25 years.
 Her students have excelled in various competitions and festivals; several have studied music in college and are currently active performers and teachers.

 Mrs. Slater is currently the music director at St. Pius X Church in Edgewood, where she plans and provides music for liturgical celebrations and conducts several choirs.
 Ms. Slater holds teaching certifications in K-12 choral and general music, Orff-Schulwerk Levels I and II, Kindermusik© and Music Together©.
-She is a member of Mu Phi Epsilon, a professional music fraternity, the National Association of Pastoral Musicians, the Ohio Federation of Music Clubs and Music Teacher's National Association, where she serves on the board for the Ohio Southwest district as President-Elect.
+She is a member of Mu Phi Epsilon, a professional music fraternity, Music Teachers National Association, the National Association of Pastoral Musicians and the Ohio Federation of Music Clubs.

 RAE JEAN AUTERSON (voice/piano), has over 30 years experience in the music industry in the areas of performing, musical theatre, music education, musical directing and private teaching.
 She has traveled the world extensively, singing and dancing on cruise ships, cabaret shows, tour groups and theatre.
 She has lived in New York, Orlando, and various cities in California, and also has worked as a model and musical director.